campbell17/campbell17-v2/journal/draft-untitled.md

 draft: true
 ---

-- There's a pattern of behavior that causes me to try very hard, with earnest intention and intense motivation, and just when I get pretty good at whatever I'm trying, I stop improving.
-The resistance that comes along with the final 10-20% of improvement is so thick that it is far more comfortable to tread water than grab for that next gear and grind my way into excellence.
+- There's a pattern of behavior that causes me to try very hard, with focused intention and intense motivation, and just when I get pretty good at whatever I'm trying, I stop trying to improve.
+The resistance that comes along with the final 10-20% of improvement is so thick that it is far more comfortable to tread water than grab for the next gear and continue the pursuit of excellence.
 - I'm a huge proponent of "good enough".
 My entire life is so saturated with _good enough_, I'm considering commissioning a half-finished statue with no upper body adorned with "This'll Do" on the placard. - There are varying standards for what constitutes a passable level of aptitude.
 For instance, I wouldn't want my heart surgeon to subscribe to my "good enough" lifestyle, but it's plenty for a golfing buddy.
 - But there's something painful to admit about this stuff: I don't think I've ever hit even 80% (athletics don't count any more since I'm physiologically/physically limited.
 In my youth, athletics counted since I never once strength trained, so I have no idea what my limits were.)
 - I'm very familiar with the feeling of quitting while I'm ahead.
 Too familiar.
 Run just fast enough to avoid being the slowest bear attack victim.